ismail484/book-track-react/README.md

 # Description

+  - Simply ,It acts as a single page application
   - the web app allow the user to select and categorize books according to the reading state(want to read, currently reading, read).

   #### How  components do interact with each other: